cjamthagen/backdoor_deterministic_code/README.md

 -------------
 This code only works on Linux-based OSes.
 Only compilers known to work with this code is GCC v4.9.1 and v4.9.
 2. Other versions of GCC may or may not work.

+Versions of GCC known to generate the correct code for this PoC to work:
+* v4.9.1
+* v4.9.2

+Incompatible versions:

+Other versions may or may not work.
+If you test this code with another version of GCC, please report it to me.

 Paper
 -----
 Under review.